antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 | Subscription Length | 1 Month |
 | Billing Frequency | Monthly |

-After reviewing the configuration, I ensured that recurring billing would not continue after the evaluation period so that the subscription would expire automatically once the trial had finished.
+After activating the subscription, I disabled recurring billing to ensure that the trial would expire automatically rather than converting into a paid subscription.

-This prevented unexpected charges while still allowing sufficient time to complete the Microsoft Intune laboratory.

 ![Renewal Settings](screenshots/intune-trial-renewal-settings.png)

----

-# Activating the Trial

-After reviewing the subscription settings, I activated the Microsoft Intune Plan 1 Trial by selecting **Start Free Trial**.
+Once the configuration had been reviewed, I selected **Start Free Trial**.

-Microsoft processed the request and began provisioning the Microsoft Intune service within my existing Microsoft 365 tenant.
-The activation process only took a few moments before the confirmation screen appeared, indicating that the trial had been successfully added.
+Microsoft provisioned the licence and confirmed that the Microsoft Intune Plan 1 Trial had been successfully added to the tenant.

-At this stage, Microsoft automatically associated the licence with my tenant, making Microsoft Intune available alongside the existing Microsoft 365 services.

-Successfully activating the trial completed the licensing stage of the deployment and allowed me to continue configuring the Microsoft Intune environment.
+At this point, the licensing requirements for Microsoft Intune had been completed successfully.

 ![Microsoft Intune Trial Activated](screenshots/intune-trial-activated.png)